Welcome to today's edition of the Rush 24-7 podcast.

 The action line is Hillary wins the nomination at the New York Times.

-The LA Times treats this, whoo, pretty cool.
+The L.A.
+Times treats this, whoo, pretty cool.

-Edwards announces his tax the rich plan, the Democrat presidential hopeful wants to repeal Bush's tax cuts for the wealthy and raise rates to fund breaks for lower income families.
+The Democrat presidential hopeful wants to repeal Bush's tax cuts for the wealthy and raise rates to fund breaks for lower income families.

 This is, by the way, what every Democrat wants to do.

-It's just that Edwards is the one out there making the big to do about it, because he's trying to move as far left as he can against, and so is Hillary or Obama.
+It's just that Edwards is the one out there making the big to-do about it because he's trying to move as far left as he can against, and so is Hillary or Obama.

-Tax hikes once anathema to Democrats trying to shed their image as tax and spend liberals are back.
+Tax hikes, once anathema to Democrats trying to shed their image as tax and spend liberals are back.

 How have we let this come back into being fashionable?

-Well, I I know it's psychological.
+Well, I know it's psychological.

 I understand it.